 NEW!
 ROCKIN’ REELS: THE GREATEST ROCK N’ ROLL MOVIES OF ALL-TIME

 Nothing rocks more than summertime, rock n’ roll and a good movie!
-We’ll go behind the scenes of some of your favorite rockin’ flicks (and a few unheralded gems) to find out how they were made, ways they reflected the times they were made in and why they still resonate with us today.
-Along the way, we’ll see fun clips from classics like Grease, A Hard Day’s Night, Rock N’ Roll High School, Back To The Future, Stop Making Sense, Footloose, Purple Rain and plenty of others.
+Go behind the scenes of some of your favorite rockin’ flicks (and a few unheralded gems) to find out how they were made, ways they reflected the times they were made in and why they still resonate with us today.
+Along the way, there’s fun clips from classics like Grease, A Hard Day’s Night, Rock N’ Roll High School, Purple Rain, High Fidelity, The Blues Brothers and a dozen more.

 NEW!
 ROCK N’ ROLL STAYCATION: COOL MUSIC LANDMARKS OF NEW YORK

 Via video and Powerpoint, take a visual trip through the rich rock n’ roll history of New York and the Tri-State area.
 Discover the secret locations where classic album covers by Bob Dylan, Simon & Garfunkel, Neil Young, The Beastie Boys and others were shot.
 Where is the lost studio where Bruce Springsteen recorded Born To Run?
 (Hint: These days, it’s a car wash!)
 Was the Parkway Diner in Billy Joel’s “Scenes from an Italian Restaurant” a real place?
 What Rock & Roll Hall of Fame group shot a record sleeve right on Long Island’s Meadowbrook Parkway?
+Where’s the bar that Kiss played its first show in makeup?
 Find out all this and more in this fast-moving, insightful program.

 75 minutes; Video projector required [or I can provide one].